swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 Verification of a received SAD-attribute MUST follow the verification rules specified in section 3.2.3 of \[[SigSAP](#sigsap)\].

 <a name="authentication-responses2"></a>
-### 7.3.
+### 7.2.
 Authentication Responses

 By including the `signMessageDigest` attribute (see section 3.2.4 of \[[EidAttributes](#eidattributes)\]) in the SAML assertion, the Identity Provider asserts that it has successfully displayed the sign message received in the request for the user and that the user has accepted to sign under the context of this sign message.
 This attribute MUST be included in the issued assertion if a sign message was displayed for, and accepted by, the user.

-Up until the 31th of December 2020, Identity Providers MUST also support the deprecated requirements stated below.

-**Deprecated requirements:**

-> By including a sign message authentication context URI, as described in [section 7.1](#authentication-context-uris-for-signature-services), in the SAML assertion under the
-`<saml2:AuthnContextClassRef>` element of the `<saml2:AuthnStatement>` element in the response, the Identity Provider asserts that it has successfully displayed the sign message received in the request for the user and that the user has accepted to sign under the context of this sign message<sup>*</sup>.

-> An Identity Provider MUST NOT return an authentication context URI in an assertion, other than those defined in section 3.1.1.1 of \[[EidRegistry](#eidregistry)\], if the request included one of these URIs as the requested authentication context.
-If the Identity Provider failed to display the sign message or the user failed to accept it, and the request indicated that the sign message MUST be displayed, then the Identity Provider MUST return an error response with the status code `urn:oasis:names:tc:SAML:2.0:status:AuthnFailed`.

-> \[*\]: As defined in [section 5.3.1](#requested-authentication-context), only exact matching of authentication context URIs are allowed.
-As a consequence the Identity Provider can only assert a sign message authentication context URI according to [section 7.1](#authentication-context-uris-for-signature-services) if such an authentication context was requested in the authentication request.
-It is therefore the responsibility of the Signature Service requesting authentication to always request a sign message authentication context if it requires evidence that the sign message has been displayed to the user.

 <a name="cryptographic-algorithms"></a>
 ## 8. Cryptographic Algorithms